ttres/web-demo-wiki/Home.md

 $ sudo service apache2 restart
 ~~~~

-**In the old time (with PHP 6.x), you can also use the php-memcache module to handle sessions.
+**In the old time (with PHP 7.0 on Ubuntu 16.04), you can also use the php-memcache module to handle sessions.
 However, this seemed to stop working recently.
 I will update the following session when I get it back to work.**

 On the web server, install the php-memcache module: